 The research cited above on separating barotropic and baroclinic motions in p' is also counter to previous assumptions made for our analysis.
 The WKBJ approximation that allows use of local vertical modes already neglects the importance of horizontal gradients.
-We expect that a continuous spectrum of horizontal wavelengths for plan-

-- etary waves would complicate a quantitative evaluation of the WKBJ assumption.
+We expect that a continuous spectrum of horizontal wavelengths for planetary waves would complicate a quantitative evaluation of the WKBJ assumption.
 In any case, the relatively long wavelengths expected of planetary waves implies that a sloping boundary would likely be important only at the eastern boundary.
 That the EBH profile consists of short bottom moorings at multiple horizontal locations further complicates applying results from Kelly et al. (2010).
-The western boundary is steep enough to be considered a wall (for WB2), an entirely different problem from waves ever eleming bothymetry, while meanings away from the interior are on relatively flat. - over sloping bathymetry, while moorings away from the interior are on relatively flat bottom topography.
+The western boundary is steep enough to be considered a wall (for WB2), an entirely different problem from waves over sloping bathymetry, while moorings away from the interior are on relatively flat bottom topography.

-Previously studies have indicated that, at the western boundary, a time-averaged level of no motion is found between the Antilles Current and the Deep Western Boundary Current at a depth of 1000 m (Johns et al., 2008).
-It is unclear a priori whether this applies to just the time-averaged flow, or whether it is also accurate for the internal motion investigated here.
+Previous studies have indicated that, at the western boundary, a time-averaged level of no motion is found between the Antilles Current and the Deep Western Boundary Current at a depth of 1000 m (Johns et al., 2008).
 All moorings west of and including WB5 have no velocity measurements, so the time-averaged level of no motion is unknown.
+Applying such a time-averaged level of no motion to meridional velocities would result in all velocity perturbations at that depth being zero.
+This is a strong assumption that would bias our results, and further cannot be implemented because a level of no motion cannot be readily applied to a vertical profile of density measurements without horizontal information.

 For lack of an alternative applicable at all stations, we chose a near-bottom reference level of 0 for the observations.
-This may artificially introduce a depth-averaged contribution, but we limit our analysis to time-fluctuations and ignore the absolute transport.
+Our decomposition shows strong correlations between amplitudes of the barotropic and BC1 modes, which contradicts the assumption that modes behave linearly and independently of each other.
+Though it is unavoidable to have a depth-averaged component in our mode fits in order to maintain consistency, we limit our analysis to time-fluctuations and to vertical shear and ignore the absolute transport.
 For the mode decompositions, the depth-uniform barotropic mode responds strongly to the near-bottom reference level.
 As this component of the fit would require a focused attempt to understand and is tangential to the analysis presented here, we simply include it for consistency but do not interpret it by itself.

 Acknowledgements.
-The sustained effort for the US/UK RAPID/MOCHA project from numerous ship crews and scientists is responsible for the high-quality processed data used here.
+The sustained effort for the US/UK Rapid/-MOCHA project from numerous ship crews and scientists is responsible for the high-quality processed data used here.
 The National Environmental Research Council in the UK and the National Science Foundation in the USA fund this project.
 The SSH data is produced by Ssalto/Duacs and distributed by Aviso, with support from CNES.
-We thank Kenji Shimizu for comments that improved the organization and clarity of this manuscript and provided insight into wind-forcing at the eastern boundary.
+We thank K. Shimizu and the anonymous reviewers for comments that improved the organization and clarity of this manuscript.

-The service charges for this open access publication

-10 have been covered by the Max Planck Society.
+The service charges for this open access publication have been covered by the Max Planck Society.